The U.S. Is Beating Back ISIS, So What Comes Next?

 Gayle Tzemach Lemmon, with the Council on Foreign Relations, visited the front line of the Syrian war last month in Raqqa, where the U.S. and its allies are pounding the Islamic State in its last major stronghold.

 "What we saw in Raqqa was absolute devastation.
-And we met families who fled ISIS and got caught in the coalition air strikes," said Lemmon.
+And we met families who fled ISIS and got caught in the coalition airstrikes," said Lemmon.

 She said the stories she heard from civilians were harrowing.
 One woman who was eight months pregnant was leading her 2-year-old daughter and her ailing husband out of the city to escape the fighting.